raspberrypilearning/sensing-science/lesson-1/lesson.md

 - Using a suitable spreadsheet package open the files created during the experiments.
 Students will have generated one file per experiment.
 - For each trial the following information is recorded: concentration of hydrochloric acid, temperature and time taken for the cross to disappear.
 - Using the data for each trial students can calculate the average temperature (if needed) and the average time taken.
-- Once this process has been completed for all of the experiments student will have a set of reaction times (dependent variable) and either average temperature or concentration.
+- Once this process has been completed for all of the experiments, students will have a set of reaction times (dependent variable) and either average temperature or concentration.
 Students can then use these results to plot a graph of the reaction time against the dependent variable.

 ##Plenary

 Ask students to identify the trend in the results.
 As the independent variable was changed what happened to the time taken for the cross to disappear?
-What conclusions can be written about how the independent variable affected the rate of reaction?
+What conclusions can be drawn about how the independent variable affected the rate of reaction?

 ##Extension